brianmcn/Zelda1RandoTools/doc/use.md

 #### <a id="main-dungeon-old-man-count"></a>Old Man Count

-Each dungeon has a fixed number of expected encounters with 'old men' - NPCs who give hints, or offer bomb upgrades.
-The number of such rooms you have marked, along with the expected count for this dungeon, are displayed in the sidebar:
+Each dungeon has a fixed number of expected encounters with 'old men' (NPCs who give hints, offer bomb upgrades, mug you, or want meat).
+The number of such rooms you have marked, along with the expected count for this dungeon, is displayed in the sidebar:

 ![z-tracker old man count screenshot](screenshots/old-man-count.png)